Boradeg/FoodDeliveryApp_Task/README.md

 - Architecture supports easy integration of real APIs.
 - Follows **OOP** and modern **Android development best practices**.
 - UI consistency is maintained across scrolls and tab switches.
-- Designed to be **test-ready**, even though unit tests were skipped due to time constraints.

 ---